William Hickmott

 William Edward Hickmott (10 April 1893 – 16 January 1968) was an English breeder of golden retrievers and professional cricketer who played between 1914 and 1924.

 Early life

 Hickmott was born at Boxley in Kent, the son of William and Mary Hickmott.
 His family ran The King's Arms public house in the village.
 He was taken on at Kent County Cricket Clubs Tonbridge Nursery in 1910 and played for Kent's Second XI from 1911.
-He made his first-class cricket debut in August 1914, playing for Kent in their final match of the season against Hamspshire and Bournemouth.
+He made his first-class cricket debut in August 1914, playing for Kent in their final match of the season against Hampshire and Bournemouth.
 An uncle, Edward Hickmott, had played for Kent in the 1870s as a wicket-keeper.

 Military service

 Hickmott had already enrolled in the British Army when he made his senior debut.
 He served initially in the West Kent Yeomanry before transferring to the Royal West Kent Regiment (RWK), serving with 6 and 8 battalions RWK on the Western Front during World War I. He reached the rank of corporal.